Chocolate: Should I or Shouldn’t I?

 Once in a while, you might see a light white or gray coating on your chocolate.
 That can have two causes: First, exposure to too-high temperatures.
 Under those conditions, the cacao butter compounds separate and crystallize on the surface.
 The good news is, the change does not affect the taste.
 Second, too much exposure to moisture.
 Sugar gets drawn to the surface and crystallizes, which does affect the taste and texture.
 Store your treat away from sunlight in a dry, cool place, a little under room temperature, but definitely not in the refrigerator.

-When purchasing chocolate or cocoa, please make sure to check the label.
+When buying chocolate or cocoa, please make sure to check the label.
 Some are treated with alkali during a process called ‘Dutching’ to make the product less acidic, milder in flavor, and darker in color.
 This results in the loss of part of the antioxidants.
 You can identify these products easily as their labels will state “processed with alkali.”
-Please click here for more information.

 References: